okta/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 You can skip this step if you already have an Okta organization and have the ability to configure CORS on that Okta organization.

-If you do have the ability to [configure CORS](http://developer.okta.com/docs/api/getting_started/enabling_cors.html) for your Okta organization, or do not have an Okta organization, you will need to create an [Okta Developer Edition](https://www.okta.com/developer/signup/) account for yourself before continuing on the steps below.
+If you do not have the ability to [configure CORS](http://developer.okta.com/docs/api/getting_started/enabling_cors.html) for your Okta organization, or do not have an Okta organization, you will need to create an [Okta Developer Edition](https://www.okta.com/developer/signup/) account for yourself before continuing on the steps below.